honeycombio/refinery/rules_conditions.md

 #### Supported Virtual Fields

 All virtual fields will be prefixed with `?.` to distinguish them from normal fields.
+Currently only one virtual field is supported.

 - `?.NUM_DESCENDANTS`: the current number of child elements contained within a trace.

 ## `Fields`

-`Fields` is exactly equivalent to `Field`, except that it must be expressed as an array of strings.
+The `Fields` parameter is exactly equivalent to `Field`, except that it must be expressed as an array of strings.
 The array defines a sequences of `Field` names that are checked in order for each span being considered.
 The first field that `exists` on any given span is used for the condition.

 ## `Operator`

+The `Operator` parameter controls how rules are evaluated.
-Operators in Refinery rules configuration files may be one of the following:
+The `Operator` may be one of the following:

 ### `=`

+Tests for equality -- `equals`.
+True if the value of the named Field is equal to the `Value` specified.
+See [`Datatype`](#datatype) below for how different datatypes are handled.

 ### `!=`

+Tests for inequality -- `not equals`.
+True if the value of the named Field is not equal to the `Value` specified.
+See [`Datatype`](#datatype) below for how different datatypes are handled.

 ### `<`

+Comparison -- `less than`.
+True if the value of the named Field is less than the `Value` specified.
+See [`Datatype`](#datatype) below for how different datatypes are handled.

 ### `<=`

+Comparison -- `less than or equal to`.
+True if the value of the named Field is less than or equal to the `Value` specified.
+See [`Datatype`](#datatype) below for how different datatypes are handled.

 ### `>`

+Comparison -- `greater than`.
+True if the value of the named Field is greater than the `Value` specified.
+See [`Datatype`](#datatype) below for how different datatypes are handled.

 ### `>=`

+Comparison -- `greater than or equal to`.
+True if the value of the named Field is greater than or equal to the `Value` specified.
+See [`Datatype`](#datatype) below for how different datatypes are handled.

 ### starts-with

+Values are always coerced to strings -- the `Datatype` parameter is ignored.

 ### contains

+Values are always coerced to strings -- the `Datatype` parameter is ignored.
 ### does-not-contain

+Values are always coerced to strings -- the `Datatype` parameter is ignored.
 ### exists

+Both the `Value` and the `Datatype` parameters are ignored.

 ### not-exists

+Both the `Value` and the `Datatype` parameters are ignored.
 ### matches
+Values are always coerced to strings -- the `Datatype` parameter is ignored.

 For clarity, regular expressions in YAML should usually be quoted with single quotes (`'`).
 This is because this form is unambiguous and does not process